• Skip to primary navigation

 Why cook duck in a pressure cooker?

-There are a lot of advantages to cooking a duck in the pressure cooker.
+There are a lot of advantages to cooking a duck in a pressure cooker.

-• The meat turns out so juicy and succulent and so tender that the duck practically carves itself!
+- The meat turns out juicy and succulent, and so tender that the duck practically carves itself!
 I often find with a roast duck that the legs tend to be difficult to remove.
 With a pressure-cooked duck, the legs pull away from the carcass with no resistance whatsoever.

-• If you are intending to shred the meat to use in another recipe, you will get far more meat from a pressure cooker duck.
+- If you intend to shred the meat to use in another recipe, you will find you get far more meat from a pressure cooker duck.
 A duck roasted in the oven tends to have more dry meat than a duck cooked in a pressure cooker.

 A duck cooked in a pressure cooker delivers moist, juicy meat, and is full of flavour, but it takes less than half the time it would take to get the same results in the oven.